Maxmi/TodoList-App/README.md

 # TodoList

+## Summary
+My implementation of [To-Do List module of Learners Guild curriculum]  (https://curriculum.learnersguild.org/Phases/Practice/Modules/To-Do-List/).
-A full-stack single-page web application where users can create, edit, mark as complete, undo complete and delete tasks.
+A full-stack single-page CRUD web application where users can:

-**** bds: do the above in a bulleted list.
-Also "undo complete" is hard to understand, especially in the middle of a sentence like that.

-All interactions with server is done via AJAX.

-**** bds: rephrase to --  All interactions with the server are executed via AJAX.

-**** bds: is this a learning project?
-If so, be sure to link to the project instructions, what you wanted to learn from the project, and what you actually learned.
+ - create,
+ - edit the text,
+ - check tasks as completed,
+ - undo completed task(check it as not completed),
+ - delete tasks.

+## What I learned doing this project:
+- using Express.js
+- building RESTful APIs using Express
+- using Postgres to persist data in database
+- writing basic SQL queries
+- using Fetch API to make HTTP requests
+- using `contenteditable` attribute of HTML

 # Built with: